What are the Top 10 Accounting & Finance Certifications?

 Every CFI course has an assessment at the end of the course.
 Therefore, the FMVA program consists of 12 qualifying assessments.
 Additionally, the pass rate for FMVA assessments is approximately 70%.

 The price of the FMVA is $497, which is much lower than other finance certifications.
-This includes lifetime access to all CFI courses which are continually updated to uphold the most up-to-date industry standards in financial modeling and valuation.
+This includes two years of access to all CFI courses which are continually updated to uphold the most up-to-date industry standards in financial modeling and valuation.
 All CFI courses are taught online so that students can access their resources and study at any time.
 Additionally, it only takes about 120-200 study hours to finish the FMVA certification program, which can be completed in less than a year.

 Financial Risk Manager (FRM) Certification